-This bright, fresh and flavorful Tomato Mozzarella Salad is a perfect way to showcase your height of season harvest.
+This bright, fresh and flavorful Tomato Mozzarella Salad Recipe is a perfect way to showcase your height of season harvest.
 Bite sized balls of creamy cheese, sweetly acidic tomatoes, and fresh basil combine forces to create heaven on a plate.

 Why You Will Love This Mozzarella Salad

-Perfect for either a light meal or a side, this delicious tomato and mozzarella salad is the perfect dish to make right now.
+Perfect for either a light meal or a side, this delicious tomato mozzarella salad is the perfect dish to make right now.
 As a no-cook recipe, you can avoid the heat of the kitchen and as summer is in full swing, there's nothing more appealing than this!

 This Mediterranean inspired salad features fresh, summer ingredients for a zhuzhed-up version of Caprese.
 While fresh mozzarella and tomatoes are still the stars of the show, my balsamic dressing is adorned with piquant red onions, lemony parsley, and earthy oregano.